Home ยป Recipes ยป Breakfast ยป Soft and Sweet Blueberry Buckle Recipe

 • Line the pan: Greasing works, but parchment paper makes cleanup easier and helps lift the cake out cleanly.

-• Lightly coat the berries in flour: This step is optional, but it can help keep the blueberries from sinking to the bottom while the cake bakes.
+• Lightly coat the berries in flour: This step is optional, but it may help keep the blueberries from sinking to the bottom while the cake bakes.

 • Mix gently: Once the dry ingredients are added, stir only until combined.
 Mixing too much can make the cake dense or chewy.